-- Labour laws and standards in both countries, including those governing equal compensation for women and men - Gol- Guidelines for National Rural Livelihood Mission (NRLM) and MGNREGA - WFP Harmonized Approach to Cash Transfer (HACT) Framework - WFP Cash Based Transfer (CBT) Manual - WFP Food Assistance for Assets Manual - WFP Cash Based Transfer (CBT) Financial Management - IFRC Cash Based Transfer Guidelines - International Organization for Standardisation Cash for Work
+- Labour laws and standards in both countries, including those governing equal compensation for women and men - Gol- Guidelines for National Rural Livelihood Mission (NRLM) and MGNREGA - WFP Harmonized Approach to Cash Transfer (HACT) Framework - WFP Cash Based Transfer (CBT) Manual - WFP Food Assistance for Assets Manual - WFP Cash Based Transfer (CBT) Financial Management - IFRC Cash Based Transfer Guidelines205 - International Organization for Standardisation Cash for Work

 The National Project Coordinator and Sub-national Project Implementation Committees (PICs), together with the relevant authority for each of the national technical standards, will be responsible for ensuring compliance with these during implementation.
 WFP will provide additional guidance and technical expertise.
 Annex 9 contains additional information on compliance with national technical standards as they relate to all of the USPs in the Full Proposal.
-At this stage, the detailed information of the FP due to the extremely challenging economic situation in Sri Lanka at the time of finalisation of the FP due to the extremely challenging economic situation in Sri Lanka and the resultant impacts on all levels of society, including those of the Government departments.
+At this stage, the detailed information is only provided for India.
+It was not possible to gather this information in Sri Lanka at the time of finalisation of the FP due to the extremely challenging economic situation in Sri Lanka and the resultant impacts on all levels of society, including those of the Government departments.
 This detailed information will be gathered during the project inception phase and the additional details added to the ESMP where needed.